Blamechance/digital-cottage/content/Notes from the Study/Vector Search General.md

 As concisely described by Jose Parra in [this post](https://www.mongodb.com/blog/post/vector-search-llm-essentials-what-when-why#:~:text=When%20were%20LLMs%20created%3F):
 > "To understand the concept of vector similarity, let’s picture a three-dimensional space.
 In this space, the location of a data point is fully determined by three coordinates.
 ![[attachments/media_Untitled.png]]
+>
 > In the same way, if a space has 1024 dimensions, it takes 1024 coordinates to locate a data point."
+>
 >![[attachments/media_Untitled-1.png]]

 To clarify on his latter point, each additional `dimension` will add a new element in the array.
 Hence, a vector with `n` amount of dimensions, has `n` amount of elements in the resulting embedding array.
 - This is what is meant, when Vector Search is described as "operating in a multi-dimensional space".
-- A Vector search will require a vector query to have the same amount of dimensions/embedding elements, as to complete a valid search — similar to valid use of coordinates.
+- A vector search will require a vector query to have the same amount of dimensions/embedding elements, as to complete a valid search — similar to valid use of coordinates.

 As data is plotted across different "coordinates" in this multi-dimensional space, we can use various mathematical concepts to determine "similarity", depending on their "distance" relative to eachother.